Kanahiro/MBStyleGenerator/README.md

 - A layer name in MVT Source is same to the name in QGIS project.

 ## License
+This plugin is distributed under GPL-2 License.
-This plugin use following libraries.
+Also, this plugin use following libraries.
 - [mapbox/tippecanoe](https://github.com/mapbox/tippecanoe)
 - [bartromgens/togeojsontiles](https://github.com/bartromgens/togeojsontiles)
 - [mapbox/mbutil](https://github.com/mapbox/mbutil)